-As a member of the Students’ Union and a registered student of the University, you agree to abide by the Equality & Diversity policies.
+As a member of the Students’ Union and a registered student of the University, you agree to abide by the Queen's Equality & Diversity Policy.
 By familiarising yourself with the diverse group of students we have on campus, your Club or Society can be fun for everyone!

-The members of your Club or Society may fall into one or more than one of the following non-exhaustive list: a home, EU, or international student, a man, woman, or non-binary person, LGBT+, disabled, postgraduate, BAME, student parent, student carer, mature student, or part-time student.
+The members of your Club or Society may fall into one or more than one of the following non-exhaustive list: a home, EU, or international student, a man, woman, or non-binary person, LGBTQIA+, with disabilities, postgraduate, BAME, student parent, student carer, mature student, or part-time student.
 You should try to make your environment as inclusive and intersectional as possible.

-If you’re ever unsure about something or are wondering how you can make your events and activities even better, please feel free to ask for advice.
+If you’re ever unsure about something or are wondering how you can make your events and activities more inclusive, please feel free to ask for advice.
 We have lots of people who are happy to help!

 Student Officers – Full Time